 - The God takes jaggery water as an offering served by a conch.
-When the Jaggery water is actually poured into the mouth of the Lord, a gargling sound is heard as if the Lord is actually drinking it.
+When the Jaggery water is actually poured into the mouth of the Lord, a gargling sound is there as if the Lord is actually drinking it.
 The sound becomes shriller and shriller when the Lord is drinking.

-Festivals celebrated at Mangalagiri Temple
+Some of the festivals celebrated at Mangalagiri Temple are:

-How to reach Mangalagiri Temple
+How to reach Mangalagiri Temple?

-- Fortune Murali Park Hotel- this hotel is situated along the banks of the Krishna River and overlooks the Indrakiladri Hills.
+- Fortune Murali Park Hotel- this hotel is along the banks of the Krishna River and overlooks the Indrakiladri Hills.
 Fortune Murali Park Hotel is three kilometers from the Vijayawada Railway Station and 20km from the airport.

 - The Gateway Hotel, M.G.Road is another grand place to check in.
 It has an welcoming atmosphere with luxurious decorum.

-Places to visit near Mangalagiri Temple
+What are some places to visit near Mangalagiri Temple?

-- At Amararama Temple, Lord Shiva is worshipped as Amaralingeswara Swamy or Amareswara Swamy, along with his consort Bala Chamundika.
+- At Amararama Temple, Lord Shiva is also worshipped as Amaralingeswara Swamy or Amareswara Swamy, along with his consort Bala Chamundika.
 This Temple along with the Draksharama Temple in Draksharamam, Ksheerarama Temple in Palakol, Somarama Temple in Bhimavaram and the Kumararama Temple in Samalkota, forms the holy Pancharama Kshetram.